Pelvic Floor Repair in Thailand Your guide to cost, top specialists & hospitals

 Can Prolapse Come Back After Surgery?

-Recurrence is possible, particularly if underlying risk factors — chronic straining, heavy lifting, or obesity — are not addressed.
+Recurrence is possible, particularly if underlying risk factors (chronic straining, heavy lifting, or obesity) are not addressed1,2.
 Rates vary by technique and compartment, but sacrocolpopexy has the lowest long-term recurrence rates.
 Pelvic floor exercises, weight management, and lifestyle modification are the best protection.

 Planning Your Trip to Thailand for Pelvic Floor Repair